 Topic-based teaching, on the other hand, is teaching built around topics.
 What’s taught is topics, not linguistic components.
 Calling them themes, Hamied (2001: 24) asserts, “themes, instead of linguistic components, are to be used in developing teaching materials.”

-Books adopting topic-based teaching use topics as teaching materials, the selection of which are based on the levels for which they are meant to be.
+Books adopting topic-based teaching use topics as teaching materials, the selection of which is based on the levels for which they are meant to be.
 For example, for basic levels they may offer ‘childhood experience’, while for intermediate they may suggest ‘values’, and for advanced they may recommend ‘family changing norms.’

 One problem concerned with topic-based teaching is that the linguistic forms are not well-enhanced, this resulting in students’ incomplete mastery of grammar.
 This is especially so as teachers tend to teach topics, not language to talk about the topics.